Care or respite care can look different for each family

 In the state of Colorado (and some other states) people with certain special needs or disabilities can apply and be placed on a Medicaid waiver.
 If you’re placed on a waiver that includes respite care as a service, you are given a certain amount of respite hours each year.

-To be qualified or hired as a respite caregiver, what is needed?
+To be qualified or hired as a respite caregiver/respite care provider, what is needed?

-(Respite companies can provide more information and they are all very willing to answer any questions.
-The family you are interested in working with should be able to help you too.)
+Respite companies can provide more information and they are all very willing to answer any questions.
+The family you are interested in working with should be able to help you too.
+Here’s even more information from one of the agency’s, Caregivers Village Colorado located here in Colorado.

 How much would I get paid?